paaguti/lightning/README.md

 ```bash
 cd $(dirname $(readlink -f $(which lightning)))/scenarios
 ```
-To print a small usage message ans a list of the scenarios installed in the Virtual Laboratry, just type as a regular user in a shell:
+To print a small usage message and a list of the scenarios installed in the Virtual Laboratry, just type as a regular user in a shell:
 ```bash
 lightning
 ```